-Queen's College Scholarships and Awards recognise exceptional aptitude and talent in a chosen area.
+Queen's College Scholarships recognise exceptional aptitude and talent in a chosen area.
 The purpose of these awards is to attract students who:

-Please ensure that the candidate's Head Teacher is aware of your application for a Queen's College Scholarship – we will contact them for a reference as part of the admissions procedure.
+Please ensure that your Head Teacher is aware of your application for a Queen's College Scholarship – we will contact them for a reference as part of the admissions procedure.

-The Admissions Manager will be pleased to arrange an individual visit for your family and a taster day for the candidate prior to the scholarship assessments.
+The Admissions team will be pleased to arrange an individual visit for your family and a taster day for the candidate prior to the scholarship assessments.

 All candidates are welcome to apply for a mean-tested assisted place in addition to the value of the scholarship award.
-Parents of candidates who are likely to require financial assistance should contact the Admissions Manager to request a financial application form, which should be completed and submitted at the same time as the scholarship application.
+Parents of candidates who are likely to require financial assistance should contact Admissions to request a financial application form, which should be completed and submitted at the same time as the scholarship application.

 As a general guideline, major scholarships are worth up to 25% of fees and minor scholarships 10%, irrespective of family means.